-In addition to the swab being undertaken as part of the national RCGP RSC surveillance programme with PHE, trial participants will also be asked to consent to the trial team accessing a blood sample result.
+In addition to the swab being undertaken as part of Usual Care treatment and the national RCGP RSC surveillance programme with PHE, trial participants will also be asked to consent to the trial team accessing a blood sample result.
 The study team will obtain the result from RCGP RSC/PHE.